Alachua County and Newberry Assistance Programs.

 Alachua County emergency eviction and rehousing assistance - Most of this is part of HUD and the HPRP program.
 Using grants as well as volunteer attorneys, several non-profits assist both tenants and homeowners.
 There is assistance for single moms, the disabled, and others for paying their rental or energy bills, deposits, phone connection fees, and more.
 More on eviction help in Alachua County.

 Lutheran Services – Resources from this agency range from free food to help for seniors and immigrants.
 Get information on programs such as financial literacy for seniors, food pantries, and help for immigrants in Alachua County Florida.
-More details.
+More on Lutheran Services in Florida.

 HUD foreclosure counseling and debt reduction programs